StockNews.com Initiates Coverage on ATA Creativity Global (NASDAQ:AACG)

-StockNews.com started coverage on shares of ATA Creativity Global (NASDAQ:AACG – Get Rating) in a research note published on Wednesday.
-The firm issued a sell rating on the stock.
+Stock analysts at StockNews.com initiated coverage on shares of ATA Creativity Global (NASDAQ:AACG – Get Rating) in a research note issued to investors on Thursday.
+The firm set a “sell” rating on the stock.

 About ATA Creativity Global